 A neonatal surgeon enters the room and the nurse immediately hands him a syringe.
 “Pneumopericardium.
 Prick the heart.”
 The radiologist, who has just received the test results, confirms the nurse’s diagnostic.
 The surgeon inserts the syringe into the heart and slowly releases the air pocket preventing it from beating.
 The baby is safe.

-Later, the team understood why the monitor had misled them: it was measuring the electrical activity commanding the heart beats, and this had not stopped: the heart was simply unable to respond to it because of the air pocket pressure.
+Later, the team understood why the monitor had misled them: it was measuring the electrical activity commanding the heartbeats, and this had not stopped: the heart was simply unable to respond to it because of the air pocket pressure.

 In his book Sources of Power, Gary Klein tells us this story pointing out that it is an example of the usefulness of stories: they are extremely efficient learning tools, and they are rich in teachings, which is why they are so abundant in all circles.
-They show how context can lead individuals to take the wrong decisions, and highlight the causal relations previously unidentified and the unexpected solutions that the characters have found to solve problems.
+They show how context can lead individuals to make the wrong decisions, and highlight the causal relations previously unidentified and the unexpected solutions that the characters have found to solve problems.

 The specific teachings from this story are very interesting for medical staff.
 Even for those of us who do not work in this industry, this story can affect us and make us think: it’s the story of a woman who was not afraid to come out of her role, who did not give up despite the group’s pressure, who saved a life by rejecting the hospital’s hierarchy; a nurse who gave the correct diagnostic to a neonatal surgeon.